KartikShrivastava/Code2Gui/ReadMe.md

 Visit https://codetogui.com for more info.
 Youtube demo to blow your mind https://www.youtube.com/watch?v=d9ruofVpXMY.

 ## Willing to use it in vscode with python?
 Currently the installer is for Visual Studio + Cpp environment.
-Please leave a star is you want to use it in vscode with Python, I'll start to work on it on mere 15 stars.
+Leave a comment if you want to use it elsewhere.

 ## Who should use it?